 Structural sexism at universities means that women are discriminated against, disadvantaged, devalued because of their gender by the structures according to which the university is organised and functions.

-Although the proportion of women among students has steadily increased, a corresponding development at higher levels has not yet occurred (see vertical segregation).
+Although the proportion female students has steadily increased, a corresponding development at higher levels has not yet occurred (see vertical segregation).
 The under-representation of women in university teaching is the result of an academic system that has long been standardized and dominated by men.
 The argument that women simply do not want to, or that there are simply no women for these positions, is sexist and misguided.

 There are numerous barriers for women* who want to pursue an academic career: not only of a structural nature due to the multiple burdens of work, childcare, and household chores, but also due to a lack of social self-image in dealing with female academics and a lack of female role models.